This advice describes current built capacity, site capacity and additional capacity considerations for Victorian government schools.

 The VSBA maintains a register of each school’s facilities area in AIMS.
 A school’s required facilities area, as per the Schedules and the school’s enrolments, are key to calculating resource allocations, including:

 - determining the size of new facilities in capital works projects

 - allocating resources and funding for maintenance and cleaning

 A school may have space in addition to its allocated facilities area.
 This space is a school's designated ‘excess space’.
 Excess space attracts less government funding to clean and maintain.

 Schools with excess space may purchase insurance to protect against damage or loss.
-In most circumstances, the Department is unable to provide additional funding to reinstate excess space if it is damaged, for example in a flood.
+In most circumstances, the department is unable to provide additional funding to reinstate excess space if it is damaged, for example in a flood.
 Additionally, facilities in excess of, or excluded from a school’s area allocation, are not covered by the VSBA’s Make-Safe Program.
-Refer to the Insurance Arrangements Guidelines for Schools 2018 for more information about insurance requirements for schools.
+Refer to for more information about insurance requirements for schools.

-A school’s built capacity indicates the number of students that can be accommodated in the school’s existing learning spaces (permanent and relocatable buildings) according to the Department's (edugate login required).
+A school’s current built capacity indicates the number of students that can be accommodated in the school’s existing learning spaces, including permanent and relocatable buildings, according to the department's (staff login required).

 Site capacity is the maximum number of teaching spaces that can be accommodated on a school site.